mpv-player/mpv/DOCS/man/en/af.rst

     This filter is automatically enabled if the audio output does not support the audio configuration of the file being played.

-    It supports only the following sample formats: u8, s16ne, s32ne, floatne.
+    It supports only the following sample formats: u8, s16, s32, float.

     ``filter-size=<length>``
         Length of the filter with respect to the lower sampling rate. (default: